This post may contain affiliate links. Please read our disclosure policy.

 It’s best to cook it for 40 minutes at 375°F/190ºC, then add the glaze and bake for a further 15-20 minutes or until the internal temperature reaches 155-160ºF/68-71ºC.

-The eggs and soaked breadcrumbs in this recipe work as binding agents to hold it together.
-Also, make sure not to overcook it, and allow it to rest for 10 minutes before slicing.
+The eggs and soaked breadcrumbs in this recipe work as binding agents to hold the mixture together.
+Also, do not overcook the mixture, and allow it to rest for 10 minutes before slicing.

 For the best results, first, bring it to room temperature.